-What to Do (and Not Do) When You Get A Sprain
+What To Do (And Not Do) When You Suffer A Sprain

-We have had sprains or ankle cramps at some point in our lives.
-It’s painful, to say the least but treatable at the same time.
-However, we ignore the first stage of treatment, which is key to its long-term recovery process.
-And it is because most of us are unaware or uninformed about sprains, their treatment, and recovery process.
+We have all suffered sprains or ankle cramps at some point in our lives.
+It’s a condition that, although painful, is also easily treatable.
+However, we often ignore the first and most important stage of treatment, which can actually be the key to long-term recovery.
+For most of us, this is because we are unaware or uninformed about sprains, their treatment, and the proper recovery process.

 What is a Sprain?